brooklabteam/brooklab-resources/midway-how-to.md

-# lab-resources

-This GitHub repo contains general useful notes for the lab that offer a "how-to" for various projects.
-Also, in development, we will use his space to clearly define our Statement of Values and Lab Policies.

-For now, access each of these features by clicking on the title in the Table of Contents:

-- Lab policies
-- Statement of Values
-- Using Midway, the the University of Chicago computing cluster
+# Using Midway, the University of Chicago Computing Cluster

+See wonderful resources compiled by the University [here](https://rcc.uchicago.edu/docs/using-midway/index.html).